The syllabus content is organised around five themes, each broken down into topics and sub-topics:

 All students take the following four examinations:

-- Paper 1 Listening
+- Paper 1 Listening and understanding in French

-- Paper 2 Reading
+- Paper 2 Speaking in French

-- Paper 3 Speaking
+- Paper 3 Reading and understanding in French

-- Paper 4 Writing
+- Paper 4 Writing in French

 All students take the following four examinations, each worth 25% of the final grade: